CeereeC/Cpp-ML-Credit-Risk-Modelling/README.md

 ## About

-In this exercise, I build a Linear Regression Model and Forward Neural Network using [mlpack](https://github.com/mlpack/mlpack), a fast, header-only C++ machine learning library.
+In this exercise, I build Linear Regression, Decision Tree and Forward Neural Network models using [mlpack](https://github.com/mlpack/mlpack), a fast, header-only C++ machine learning library.
 I then expose the models' functions via a REST API using [Crow](https://github.com/CrowCpp/Crow), a C++ Web Services Framework.

 The task is to predict the likelihood of a customer defaulting on telco payments based on their telco data.
 The customer dataset I used contains information about a fictional telco company that provides home phone and Internet services to 7048 customers.
 It indicates which customers have left, stayed, or signed up for their service.